 Organization: Lowcountry Local First

 Term: Part-time and flexible.
-Ideal term length Jan – May 2017.
+Ideal term length Jan – early May 2018.

 Application Deadline: Open until filled